gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 >  Suggestions

 a.
 Since we only based our studies on students results in history it could be potentially enriching to apply the algorithm for other school subjects and determine whether certain subjects are more affected than others.
+For example, the Guardian found that the algorithm has different accuracy levels for the subjects "English" and "Maths" (Hern 2020).

 b.
 Ofqual is only on example among others.
 So it would also be interested to make a cross comparison between different countries educational algorithm's systems.
 We could for instance take the example of the former APB algorith in France.